 We didn’t have enough time to do every single excursion on offer, but we did find that perfect balance between culture, wildlife and just being in the Amazon Rainforest.

-Tres Chimbadas Lake – one of the big draws and main highlights of staying at Posada Amazonas is the morning excursion to their on property oxbow lake, Tres Chimbadas.
+One of the big draws and main highlights of staying at Posada Amazonas is the morning excursion to their on a property oxbow lake, Tres Chimbadas.

-Not only is there a high chance of seeing big black caimans, you’re given a chance to do some piranha fishing.
+Not only is there a high chance of seeing big black caimans, but you’re also given a chance to do some piranha fishing.

 Being able to see one of these fantastic fish up close is something you’ll never forget.
 Their skin sparkles like a diamond and their teeth are so white they look clear.
 Yet, they are perfectly harmless unless enticed by the scent of blood.